assadjee/ASP.NET-MVC5/Week 4/Day 2/Authorization.md

 - Update the database and confirm that the seed data is saved into these tables.

 ### Working With roles
 - Providing Access to certain views based on user roles.
+Update the code as we did in Vidly project
+- Following code is from Vidly Project:

 ```csharp
 public ActionResult Index()